Walter Lantz: The Oswald era

-In 1928, Lantz was hired by Charles B. Mintz as director on the Oswald the Lucky Rabbit cartoon series for Universal Pictures.
+In 1928, Lantz was hired by Charles B. Mintz as a replacement of Walt Disney to direct and produce Disney's Oswald the Lucky Rabbit cartoon series for Universal Pictures.
 Earlier that year, Mintz and his brother-in-law George Winkler had succeeded in getting several animators from the Walt Disney Studio to work for their own studio instead.
 Universal president Carl Laemmle grew dissatisfied with the Mintz-Winkler product and fired them, deciding instead to produce the Oswalds on the Universal lot.
 While schmoozing with Laemmle, Lantz wagered that if he could beat Laemmle in a game of poker, the character would be his.
-As fate would have it, Lantz won the bet and Oswald was now his character.
+As fate would have it, Lantz won the bet and acquired the rights to Oswald and related characters including Pete.
+Despite this, Walt Disney reacted positively to Lantz's takeover of the series, with the two Walts forming a friendly rivalry that lasted until Disney's death.

 Lantz inherited many of his initial staff, including animator Tom Palmer and musician Bert Fiske from the Winkler studio, but importantly he chose fellow New York animator Bill Nolan to help develop the series.
 Nolan's previous credentials included inventing the panorama background and developing a new, streamlined "Felix the Cat".
 Nolan was (and still is) best known for perfecting the "rubber hose" style of animation.
 In September 1929, Lantz released his first cartoon, "Race Riot".

 The character went to Lantz's operation in 1933.

 By 1935, he parted company with Nolan.
 Lantz became an independent producer, supplying cartoons to Universal instead of merely overseeing the animation department.
 By 1940, he was negotiating ownership for the characters with whom he had been working.